googlefonts/variable-components-in-ufo/README.md

 ### Transformation

-A decomposed transformation can be expressed with commonly used 2D Affine transform operations, like in the following pseudo code:
+A decomposed transformation can be expressed with commonly used 2D Affine transform operations, like in the following pseudo code (angles are in degrees):

 	translate(tCenterX, tCenterY)
 	translate(translateX, translateY)